Endpoint Services, Munki, Erase-and-Install Workflow

 The EPS Mac team has created a set of packages based on this Apple-supported functionality, which provide a Munki-based method for erasing a hard drive, reinstalling macOS 10.13.6 or higher, and re-onboarding the device into Multi-Tenant Munki.

-Limitations: because this workflow relies on functionality built into Apple's macOS installers, it is only supported on Macs already running 10.13.4 or higher with an APFS-formatted hard drive.
+Limitations: because this workflow relies on functionality built into Apple's macOS installers, it is only supported on Macs already running 10.13.4 or higher with an APFS-formatted hard drive, or on Macs running 10.14.0 or higher with either an APFS or an HFS-formatted drive.
 Additionally, it can only be used to install macOS 10.13.6 or higher.
 Lastly, because Apple's installers can't be used to "roll back" to an older OS, this workflow is also subject to the same restriction.
 In other words, if you try running the 10.13 erase-and-install workflow on a Mac running 10.14, it will fail.

 The erase-and-install workflow includes the following packages: